8base/Documentation/docs/frontend/app-components-input-components-autocomplete.md

 ---
 id: 'app-components-input-components-autocomplete'
 sidebar_label: 'Autocomplete'
+redirect_from: '/frontend/app-components/input-components/autocomplete'
-slug: '/frontend/app-components/input-components/autocomplete'
+slug: '/projects/frontend/app-components/input-components/autocomplete'
 ---

 # Autocomplete

-The *Autocomplete* component is a single-line textbox component that is useful in two scenarios:
+The _Autocomplete_ component is a single-line textbox component that is useful in two scenarios:

 1. As a **combo-box** - a value is chosen from a predefined set of options such as a country list.
 2. As a **free-solo** - the textbox may contain an arbitrary value, but it saves the user time by suggesting values.
 An example is Google Search, where a completion string appears inline after the input cursor.

-The *Autocomplete* component is used independently or as a form component.
-To use it as a form component, place it within a *Form Block*.
+The _Autocomplete_ component is used independently or as a form component.
+To use it as a form component, place it within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>